Is Queenstown the World’s Best Travel Destination? We Think So!

 Cruising the High Seas/the Wonders of the World: Milford Sound

-Cruise lovers rejoice, you can still get some action with our JUCY Cruise to Milford Sound.
-While our fabulous 2-hour excursion may not quite equate to that 14-day Caribbean exploration you had planned, it’s an excellent opportunity to keep your sea legs in check.
+Cruise lovers rejoice, you can still get some action with a beautiful trip around Milford Sound.
+While the fabulous 2-hour excursion may not quite equate to that 14-day Caribbean exploration you had planned, it’s an excellent opportunity to keep your sea legs in check.
 Plus, you can see New Zealand’s most photographed mountain!

 Milford doesn’t just tick the cruising box either, it’s a twofer destination as Milford Sound was lauded as the 8th Wonder of the World by Rudyard Kipling.
 The staggering rock formations jut from the water, with rainforest flora clinging for purchase.
 The iconic 1692m Mitre Peak offers a picture-perfect snap every time, much like an in-demand supermodel.
 And that is one of the beauts of a cruise around the Milford Sound, it’s breathtaking and ethereal in any weather the Kiwi climate can chuck at it.
 We’ve got hundreds of pics to prove it!